The Book Week

 When I finished writing the book I really did believe that it was a good book.
 In fact, I was so sure it was good that I allowed other people to read it and the feedback was very promising and I began imagining myself giving interviews here and there.
 And then the publisher himself read it and called me back almost immediately saying it will be published and my euphoria reached new highs.

-But after a while I realized that the real test is when the book goes out to the book shops and meets the public.
-There you have the readers who don't know a thing about you and have never heard your name and if you don't know how to make the right moves maybe, maybe, maybe baby, you'll be discovered post humus.
-In Hebrew I like to say "post Tahini" because our national dish is Humus with Tahini.
+But after a while I realized that the real test happens when the book goes out to the book shops and meets the public.
+There you have the readers who don't know a thing about you and have never heard your name and if you don't know how to make the right moves maybe, maybe, maybe baby, you'll be discovered post humus and post Tahini.
+In other words, after you're dead.
+Maybe...

 The book was published in March 2023.
 Now it is June and in June we have the Book Week.
-The Book Week is happening in Israel and I am in Germany so I can't promote my book in anyway at this time.
+The Book Week is happening in Israel and I am in Germany so I can't promote my book in anyway at this time and even if I was in Israel I wouldn't know how to promote it or me.
 That is the simple reality of the situation and it's OK.
 Goodnight.

 Comments